crispinprojects/gtk4-simple-calendar/README.md

 ![](gtk4-simple-calendar.png)

-GTK Simple Calendar does not use libAdwaita or css for styling.
-It uses Pango attributes and markup for adding some style and colour to the calendar.
+GTK Simple Calendar uses Pango attributes and markup for adding some style and colour to the calendar.
 Pango is the text layout system used by GDK and GTK.
+It does not use libadwaita style classes or css for styling.

-This is essentially the base calendar code use in my [Talk Calendar project](https://github.com/crispinprojects/talkcalendar).
+This is essentially the base calendar code used in my [Talk Calendar](https://github.com/crispinprojects/talkcalendar) application.

 ## Core Features